 Should you keep your memories to yourself or share them with the world?
 Again, it’s up to you.

-A travel journal can be a very private record – just like a personal diary.
-But, sharing it can be very empowering for you as it’s a record of your various achievements.
-Plus, many travel journals become guides for other travelers who may be interested in going on the same trip you took.
-Wouldn’t it be amazing to help them out, give them tips and offer certain “heads’ ups”?
+A travel journal can be a private record – just like a personal diary.
+But sharing it can empower you as it’s a record of your achievements.
+Plus, many travel journals become guides for travelers interested in going on the same trip you took.
+Wouldn’t it be amazing to help them, give them tips, and offer certain “heads-ups”?

 How to write your travel journal: Top tips